Monotonic Queue to Solve Sliding Window Problems

 that slides from left to right across nums

 .
-You need to output the maximum value of the k
+Please output the maximum value of k

 The function signature is as follows: